Max5254/Pathfinder-T20Auto/README.md

 1. Clone the project into your computers Eclipse workspace using GitHub Desktop
 2. In Eclipse's "Package Explorer" right click and choose "Import"
 3. Select **General->Existing Projects into Workspace**
-4. Browse and find your "FRC 5254 - Opportunity" folder
+4. Browse and find your "FRC 5254 - Pathfinder" folder
 5. Click finish

 ####How to run dashboard with Driver Station